2007 Glorietta explosion: Aftermath

-The day after the blast, normal operations continued in the Glorietta Malls after engineers inspecting the remaining parts of the mall found these structurally sound.
+The day after the blast, normal operations continued in Glorietta after engineers inspecting the remaining parts of the mall found them structurally sound.
 Glorietta 2 remained closed, and some of the stores in the rest of the mall, mostly fast-food chains, remained closed.

-On October 23, 2007, it was revealed on national television that closed-circuit TV cameras in the mall recorded actual scenes of the explosion.
-Camera 12 recorded scenes at the Glorietta 2 ground floor entrance, while Camera 10 recorded scenes of Glorietta 2's bookstore.

 As part of the Ayala Center redevelopment, tenants of Glorietta 1 and 2 were given an option to relocate to the newly constructed Glorietta 5; Glorietta 1 and 2 underwent reconstruction, with the addition of two office buildings, Holiday Inn & Suites Makati, and a roof deck called Top of the Glo.
 Tenants accepted the option, moving them until January 1, 2010.

 Reaction

-Ayala Land has promised to cover the medical bills of all who were injured by the explosion.
-They have yet to return the vehicles stranded in the Glorietta 2 parking lot (Park Square 2) to the rightful owners.
-The United States and the United Kingdom, through their respective embassies expressed sympathy for the victims of the explosion, promising assistance to the Philippine government and Philippine National Police in the investigation.
+Ayala Land promised to cover the medical bills of those injured by the explosion.
+The United States and the United Kingdom, through their respective embassies expressed sympathy for the victims of the explosion, promising assistance to the Philippine government and the PNP in the investigation.
 President Gloria Macapagal Arroyo stated that there would be a full investigation of the explosion.
-She also said that the Philippine police and military were on their highest alert status, and that an additional 2,000 security officers were being deployed in public areas.
+She also said that the police and military were on their highest alert status, and that an additional 2,000 security officers were being deployed in public areas.